QuantEcon/python-lecture-sandpit.myst/lectures/unpleasant.md

 where $\theta \in [0,1)$ is a relaxation parameter.

-## Requests for Zejin

-Thanks for being willing to code up the transition path using the little fixed point strategy.

-I recommend staring with the parameter from the Laffer curve lecture mentioned above, including the setting for g.
+## Example Calculations

+We'll set parameters of the model so that the steady state after time $T$ is initially the same as in our lecture on "Money and Inflation".

+In particular, we set $\gamma_1=100, \gamma_2 =50, g=3.0$.
+We set $m_0 = 100$ in that lecture,
+but now the counterpart will be $M_T$, which is endogenous.

-Then I recommend setting $\tilde R = 1.01, \check B_{-1} = 0, \check m_0 = 105, T = 5$ and a "small" open market operation by settin $m_0 = 100$.
-These cautious parameter perturbations give us a chance that a plausible equilibrium exists, and won't stress the coding too much as we begin.
+As for new parameters, we'll set $\tilde R = 1.01, \check B_{-1} = 0, \check m_0 = 105, T = 5$.

+We'll study a "small" open market operation by setting $m_0 = 100$.

+These parameter settings mean that just before time $0$, the "central bank" sells the public bonds in exchange for $\check m_0 - m_0 = 5$ units of currency.

+That leaves the public with less currency but more government interest-bearing bonds.

+Since the public has less currency (it's supply has diminished) it is plausible to anticipate that the price level at time $0$ will be driven downward.

+But that is not the end of the story, because this ''open market operation'' at time $0$ has consequences for future settings of $m_{t+1}$ and the gross-of-interest government deficit $\bar g_t$.

+Let's dive in and implement our ''pseudo code'' in Python.

 ```{code-cell} ipython3
 # Create a namedtuple that contains parameters